Skip to content

 No theater.

-No decorative complexity, no AI-slop output, no framework accumulation.
+No decorative complexity and no AI-slop output.
 Every line earns its place.

 No drift.

-Anything foundational, irreversible, or outward-facing asks the Human first.
-The full three-tier law lives at the Review Gate above.
+Anything foundational, irreversible, or outward-facing asks you first.
+Always.

 The promise